-For the second graph, also in Excel, we plot two different lines together, one for Black and the other for White.
-Repeat the steps used for graph 1 above but select Year, White Female All Ages (allWhite) and Black Female All Ages
+For the second graph, also in Excel and using the same dataset, we plot two different lines together, one for Black and the other for White.
+Repeat the steps used for graph 1 above but select Year, White Female All Ages (allWhite) and

-(allBlack).
+Black Female All Ages (allBlack).
 You could play with the various elements: axes, labels, etc, by right-clicking and editing them (Select Data, Format Axis, etc) but for now the basic graph is sufficient.
 Repeat the steps used for graph 1 for saving the chart (save as Adobe PDF).